camunda/camunda-docs-manual/content/reference/rest/filter/post-execute-single-result.md

 ---

-Executes the saved query of the filter and returns the single result.
-This method is slightly more powerful then the [GET query]({{< relref "reference/rest/filter/get-execute-single-result.md" >}}) because it allows to extend the saved query of the filter.
+Executes the saved query of the filter by id and returns the single result.
+This method is slightly more powerful then the [Get Execute Filter Single Result]({{< relref "reference/rest/filter/get-execute-single-result.md" >}}) method because it allows to extend the saved query of the filter.

 {{< note title="Security Consideration" class="warning" >}}